SINGROUP/MechAFM/README.md

 ####Tip harmonic
 ```
-harm name k distance
+harm k distance
 ```
 Tip harmonic defines the harmonic constant for the tip harmonic constraint in the xy-plane.
-Name must match the tip atom name given in the input file.
 Distance defines the rest xy-distance of the tip atom.

 ###Flexible parameters